Lesly4/LAGE_Metadata_Extraction/Exercise.md

 [Data]

-Your task is to design a script that can automatically parse these files and extract key metadata in a structured form.
+Your task is to design a script that can automatically parse these files and extract key metadata in a structured form:

+Write a script (Python, R, or another language of your choice) that:
+- Reads all .csv files from a given directory
+- Extracts header-level metadata (e.g. project name, experiment name, date)
+- Extracts manifest information
+- Counts the number of samples in the data section
+- Stores the extracted information in a structured format (JSON file).
+- Create a Metadata Summary Table (File name,	Project name,	Experiment name,	Date,	Manifest ID,	Number of samples)